Learning Closed-form Equations for Subgrid-scale Closures from High-fidelity Data: Promises and Challenges: Abstract

 \section{Abstract}

-There is growing interest in discovering interpretable, closed-form equations for subgrid-scale (SGS) closures/parameterizations of complex processes in Earth system.
-Here, we apply a common equation-discovery technique with expansive libraries to learn closures from filtered direct numerical simulations of 2D forced turbulence and Rayleigh-B\'enard convection (RBC).
-Across common filters, we robustly discover closures of the same form for momentum and heat fluxes.
-These closures depend on nonlinear combinations of gradients of filtered variables (velocity, temperature), with constants that \KJ{are independent of the fluid/flow properties and only depend} on filter type/size.
-We show that these closures are the nonlinear gradient model (NGM), which is derivable analytically using Taylor-series expansions.
-In fact, we suggest that with common \KJ{(physics-free) equation-discovery algorithms}, regardless of the system/physics, discovered closures are always consistent with the Taylor-series.
-Like previous studies, we find that large-eddy simulations with NGM closures are unstable, despite significant similarities between the true and NGM-predicted fluxes (pattern correlations $> 0.95$).
+There is growing interest in discovering interpretable, closed-form equations for subgrid-scale (SGS) closures/parameterizations of complex processes in Earth systems.
+Here, we apply a common equation-discovery technique with expansive libraries to learn closures from filtered direct numerical simulations of 2D turbulence and Rayleigh-B\'enard convection (RBC).
+Across common filters \KJ{(e.g., Gaussian, box)}, we robustly discover closures of the same form for momentum and heat fluxes.
+These closures depend on nonlinear combinations of gradients of filtered variables, with constants that are independent of the fluid/flow properties and only depend on filter type/size.
+We show that these closures are the nonlinear gradient model (NGM), which is derivable analytically using Taylor-series.
+Indeed, we suggest that with common (physics-free) equation-discovery algorithms, \KJ{for many common systems/physics, discovered closures are consistent with the leading term of the Taylor-series (except when cutoff filters are used).} Like previous studies, we find that large-eddy simulations with NGM closures are unstable, despite significant similarities between the true and NGM-predicted fluxes (correlations $> 0.95$).
 We identify two shortcomings as reasons for these instabilities: in 2D, NGM produces zero kinetic energy transfer between resolved and subgrid scales, lacking both diffusion and backscattering.
-In RBC, backscattering of potential energy is poorly predicted. \KJ{Moreover, we show that SGS fluxes diagnosed from data, presumed the ``truth'' for discovery, depend on filtering procedures and are not unique.} Accordingly, to learn accurate, stable closures from high-fidelity data in future work, we propose several ideas around using \KJ{physics-informed} libraries, loss functions, and metrics.
-These findings are relevant beyond turbulence to closure modeling of any multi-scale system.
+In RBC, potential energy backscattering is poorly predicted.
+Moreover, we show that SGS fluxes diagnosed from data, presumed the ``truth'' for discovery, depend on filtering procedures and are not unique.
+Accordingly, to learn accurate, stable closures in future work, we propose several ideas around using physics-informed libraries, loss functions, and metrics.
+These findings are relevant to closure modeling of any multi-scale system.

 \glsresetall